yugabyte/yugabyte-db/docs/content/index.md

 ## Introduction

 YugaByte is a new cloud native, globally distributed database that brings together the best of both NewSQL and NoSQL.
-On one hand, NewSQL systems are a good fit for mission-critical applications given their strongly consistent cores but are not easy to run in highly available modes through multi-datacenter deployments.
+On one hand, NewSQL systems are a good fit for mission-critical applications given their strongly consistent cores but are unable to provide geo-redundant availabity derived from running across multiple datacenters.
 On the other hand, NoSQL systems are comparably easier to run across multi-datacenters but are incredibly difficult to develop in the context of mission-critical applications given the loose guarantees of eventual consistency.

+![YugaByte value prop](/images/value-prop.png)

-YugaByte ensures that these long-held compromises are no longer impeding the development and deployment of mission-critical applications.
+YugaByte ensures that the above long-held compromises are no longer impeding the development and deployment of mission-critical applications.
 YugaByte has a strongly consistent core similar to NewSQL systems and is also highly available even in multi-datacenter deployments.
-Additionally, it adds the much needed layer of cloud native operational simplicity so that modern technical operations can easily exploit the full potential of their chosen cloud(s).
+Additionally, it adds the much needed layer of cloud native operational simplicity so that modern technical operations teams can easily exploit the full potential of their chosen cloud(s).

-![YugaByte value prop](/images/value-prop.png)

 ## Key features

 ### 1. Multi-active availability
 YugaByte is a Consistent & Partition tolerant (CP) database but with High Availability (HA).
 Reads are always highly available and writes are highly available as long as a majority of replicas are available.

-### 2. Multi (aka tunable) consistency
+### 2. Tunable consistency
 YugaByte enables a spectrum of consistency options when it comes to reads while keeping writes always strongly consistent via sync replication (based on distributed consensus).
-The read consistency options that can be set on a per client basis are Strong (default), Bounded staleness, Session, Consistent Prefix.
+The read consistency options that can be set on a per client basis are Strong (default), Session, Consistent Prefix.
+Bounded staleness option is on the roadmap.

 ### 3. Multi-API
 YugaByte currently supports 2 open APIs namely [Apache Cassandra Query Language (CQL)](https://docs.datastax.com/en/cql/3.1/cql/cql_reference/cqlReferenceTOC.html) and [Redis] (https://redis.io/commands) command library.
 SQL support is on the roadmap.